seVenVo1d/LGCDM/README.md

-# LSCDM
+# LGCDM

-graduated dark energy (LS) parametrization and its observational analysis, performed by keeping the angular size of the sound horizon at the LSS constant.
+graduated dark energy (LG) parametrization and its observational analysis, performed by keeping the angular size of the sound horizon at the LSS constant.